-|The Osage County Historical Society Museum, located at 700 North Lynn, Pawhuska, has five main exhibit areas: Boy Scouts, Western Life, Pioneer Life, Early Day Oil Industry, and Native American life.
+|The Osage County Historical Museum, located at 700 North Lynn Avenue, Pawhuska, Oklahoma, has five main exhibit areas: Boy Scouts, Western Life, Pioneer Life, Early Day Oil Industry and Indian Life.

 The Boy Scout exhibit centers around the first Boy Scout Troop in the United States, which was founded in Pawhuska in 1909.
 The troop preceded the organization of the Boy Scouts of America and thus had a charter from the Boy Scouts of England.
 A statue of a Boy Scout in the uniform of 1909 is located in front of the museum.